 A business I used to work in was a manufacturer and supplier of disposable paper and other hygiene products.
 We had customers from healthcare providers to restaurant chains and hotel groups, fuel station companies to schools and universities.

-I’m sure these examples of commercial activity will seem odd, if not plain foolish, to many people outside the supply chain profession but they’re far from unusual really and, after all, it’s always easy to see the root cause of issues when you have the full picture laid out in front of you.
+I’m sure these examples of commercial activity will seem odd, if not plain foolish, to many people outside the supply chain profession but they’re far from unusual.
+After all, it’s always easy to see the root cause of issues when you have the full picture laid out in front of you.

-Much of the cost and disruption could obviously be avoided by having a properly joined up commercial strategy, better communication and more challenging of other departments’ decisions beforehand, which was exactly how we went on to reduce our susceptibility to these types of issue.
+Much of the cost and disruption could obviously be avoided by having a properly joined-up commercial strategy, better communication, and more challenging of other departments’ decisions beforehand, which was exactly how we went on to reduce our susceptibility to these types of issues.